-'''

-$> xtfs_repl --osp_set dcmap /xtreemfs
+\$> xtfsutil --set-osp dcmap /xtreemfs

-'''

 sets a data center map-based OSD selection policy, which is invoked each time a new file or replica is created.
 The following predefined policies exist (see Sec.
-6.3 and man xtfs_repl for details):
+7.3 and man xtfsutil for details):

-- default

-- fqdn

-- dcmap

-- vivaldi

-The default OSD selection policy selects a random subset of OSDs that are responsive and have more than 2GB of free disk space, whereas the fqdn and dcmap policies select those subsets of responsive OSDs with enough space that are closest according to fully qualified domain names and a data center map, accordingly.
-The vivaldi policy uses the vivaldi coordinates of OSDs and clients for selecting the closest replica.
-Besides, custom policies can be set by passing a list of basic policy IDs to be successively applied instead of a predefined policy name.
+- default The default OSD selection policy selects a random subset of OSDs that are responsive and have more than 2GB of free disk space. - fqdn Selects OSDs based on the size of the post-fix match of the fully qualified domain names and on the free space. - dcmap Selects OSDs based on the distance defined in the datacenter map and on the free space. - vivaldi Selects OSDs based on the distance of the Vivaldi coordinates between client and OSD and on the free space.

-The OSD selection policy can be retrieved as follows:

-'''

-$> xtfs_repl --osp_get /xtreemfs

-'''
+In addition, custom policies can be set by passing a list of basic policy IDs to be successively applied instead of a predefined policy name.

-5.3.6 Setting and Listing Policy Attributes
+5.3.4 Setting and Listing Policy Attributes

 OSD and replica selection policy behavior can be further specified by means of policy attributes.
-For a list of predefined attributes, see man xtfs_repl.
+For a list of predefined attributes, see Section 7.3.
 Policy attributes can be set as follows:

 '''

-$> xtfs_repl --pol_attr_set domains ".xtreemfs.org bla.com" \
+$> xtfsutil --set-pattr domains --value ".xtreemfs.org bla.com" \

 /xtreemfs

 '''